gloriasun4/Blokd/README.md

 ##### Pop-Up
 ![Popup](popup.png)

+## What's Next for Blokd
+Something we would have loved to add to Blokd is the ability to track the individual times spent on each website.
+This way, we could order the websites by which category seems to be most distracting for the user and add in other features to minimize the distraction these websites cause.

 # How to Add Chrome Extension:
 1. Clone this repository: `git clone https://github.com/gloriasun4/Blokd`
 2. Add it to your chrome extensions on `chrome://extensions/` with developer mode toggled ON